mostaghz/bobs-burgers-ipsum/documentation/plans-and-pseudo-code.md

 ### Road Blocks

 - Current code along uses set paragraphs of ipsum.
-So each paragraph generated is the exact same as the time before...
+So each paragraph generated is the exact same as the time before (and in the same order as the array)...
 I want random sentences or chunks of sentences generated to make a unique paragraph each time.
 Stick with example to get things working for now.

 ### Immediate Plan